 Going out to eat is different from what it used to be.
-Now we are a family of six with kids that range from two to ten years old, and our oldest is on the autism spectrum.
+We are a family of six with kids that range from two to ten years old, and our oldest is on the autism spectrum.
 So when we go, we always choose the smaller, quiet spots in the off times with outdoor seating.
-As long as the spots are low in traffic flow, it gives us the chance to enjoy it a bit more.
+As long as the areas are low in traffic flow, it gives us the chance to enjoy it a bit more.
 You can also get carryout but eat it on your balcony!

 Take a stroll along the long winding dock on the marina.
 There are benches along the way to stop and relax.
 You can also leisurely walk along the oceanside, an excellent place to grab a seat early in the morning around sunrise.
 The beach is like sugar sand.

 Stay in a marsh room.
 Those staying in the Lowcountry have a chance of seeing dolphins gracefully swimming and jumping through the wake of a boat.
 You’ll see groups of kayakers traversing through grass across the island.
 And the beauty of this?
 It all can be done from a balcony or wearing a mask and keeping six feet away from others.

 Bike ride across the island.
 Once the whole family is up and ready to go.
 We always like to load up, and taking a bike ride is something that we enjoy doing.
 The island is bike-friendly, and sometimes it’s a better way to get around.

 Hit the beach.
 The beachgoers dot across the beach in their little groups, and everyone seems to opt to socially distance themselves.
 This attitude allowed everyone to share in the beauty and sunshine.
 All while we are sitting and watching the waves crash along what appears to be a never-ending shoreline.
 Playing on the beach might be done in a 6-foot arena away from other crowds.
 However, adult beachgoers appreciated the children staying in a bubble.